 National Association of Funeral Directors: advice on what a funeral director does and how to choose one, plus the importance of planning your funeral.

 Association of Green Funeral Directors: explains the code of conduct of green funeral directors.

 Natural Death Centre: charity giving free advice on all aspects of dying, bereavement and consumer rights.
 The Natural Death Centre advises on environmentally friendly funerals, and runs the Association of Natural Burial Grounds.

-Funeral Zone: A useful site that helps you compare funeral directors
+Funeral Guide: A useful site that helps you compare funeral directors

 Dying Matters: organ donation: information, links and advice.

 NHS Blood and Transplant: provides official information about organ donation.

 NHS Choices: Organ Donation: information about organ donor registration and transplant waiting lists.

 Human Tissue Authority: information about how to donate your body, tissues (eg: skin, stems cells and bone) and organs for research.

 Marie Curie: Organ and tissue donation: what you need to do if you want to donate your organs, tissue or body after you die.